Limban Resort Tadoba logo

 Permits, vehicle, naturalist, timing, gate strategy - we handle all of it.
 Your only job on safari morning is to get in the Gypsy and enjoy the wilderness.

-Safari Essentials - The FAQs
+Safaris - The FAQs

 Everything you need to know before, during, and after your Tadoba safari

 Gate scarcity at Tadoba is real, but it rarely stops us.
-Our naturalists track recent sightings and tiger movement continuously across all zones, so if Khutwanda is fully booked on your date, we already know whether Moharli, Dewada, or Agarzari is currently the stronger option.
+Our guides track recent sightings and tiger movement continuously across all zones, so if Khutwanda is fully booked on your date, we already know whether Moharli, Dewada, or Agarzari is currently the stronger option.
 Every gate opens into a defined set of forest tracks; knowing which of those tracks has been active in the past 48 hours, and timing the drive around that, is where the difference between a good safari and a blank one usually lies.

 Limban is 15 minutes from Khutwanda Core Gate and 25 minutes from both Moharli Core and the Dewada/Adegaon buffer zones, among the most productive entry points in the reserve.
-The extended zones run between one and one-and-a-half hours, and we factor that travel time into the plan when those gates are the better call.Read our Gate Geometry guide

 Core gates close every Tuesday; buffer zones close every Wednesday.
 For guests staying more than two nights, this is actually useful: the alternating pattern means we can always put you in the jungle, just through a different door.